-This paper is concerned with geometrical and algebraic representation of fourth-order Cartesian tensors.
-As fourth-order tensors are four-dimensional objects, it is difficult to visualize them.
-A possible way of representation proposed here is based on an orthogonal projection of a four-dimensional cube into a planar octagon.
-Another way of geometrical visualization is possible by means of a quartic form in the three-dimensional space, though this mapping does not provide a one-to-one correspondence.
-Different kinds of symmetry and the existence of the inverse are also investigated, and it is established that the stiffness and compliance tensors of general Hooke's law are not inverses of each other.
-We show that a fourth-order tensor can be represented by a 3×3 matrix whose entries are 3×3 matrices, and also by a 9×9 matrix.
-The paper summarises some old facts and new results.
+Abstract: Fourth-order tensor, first introduced by Voigt, became more and more important in various applications in the last twenty or thirty years, including computational mechanics.
+As fourth-order tensors are four-dimensional objects, they are difficult to visualize.
+A possible way of representation is proposed here as an orthogonal projection of a four-dimensional cube into a planar octagon.
+Another way of geometric visualization is possible by means of a quartic form in the three-dimensional space, though this mapping is not a bijection.
+The definition of the inverse of a fourth-order tensor is examined with respect to the operation of double contraction and the existence of the inverse is investigated for various orders of symmetry.
+It is established that the stiffness and compliance tensors of the general Hooke's law are not inverse of each other, contrary to former statements.
+We show that a fourth-order tensor can be represented by a 3-by-3 matrix with all elements being 3-by-3 matrices.
+Furthermore, a 9-by-9 matrix representation is proposed that involves the replacement of the double contraction with a single contraction.

-Keywords: Fourth-order tensor, geometric representation, algebraic representation, double contraction, single contraction, inverse, symmetry, Hooke tensors.
+Keywords: Fourth-order tensor, geometric representation, algebraic representation, double contraction, single contraction, inverse, symmetry, Hooke tensors

-1. Introduction
+1. INTRODUCTION

-Fourth-order tensors were first introduced by Voigt [1], who called them 'Bitensoren' along with his term 'Tensortripel' for second-order tensors.
+Fourth-order tensors were first introduced by Voigt [1], who called them 'Bitensoren' along with his term ''Tensortripel' for second-order tensors.
 As tensors have become important in various fields of mathematical and scientific applications in the last few decades including computational mechanics [2], the general and more consistent term of 'nth-order tensor' has exchanged the old ones.
-Second-order tensors are in everyday use in the form of common matrices.
-Third-order tensors are less often used [3], a notable exception is the Levi-Civita tensor.
+Second-order tensors are in everyday use in the form of common matrices while third-order tensors are seldom used, a notable exception is the Levi-Civita tensor.
 Fourth-order tensors again have an importance in solid mechanics, e.g. in the definition of the stiffness and compliance properties of the general form of Hooke's law.

 The two major difficulties regarding the handling of fourth-order tensors are the geometric and algebraic representations.
-Elements of an nth-order object can be placed at the nodes of an n-dimensional grid forming an n-dimensional cube.
+Elements of an nth-order object can be placed in the nodes of an n-dimensional grid forming an n-dimensional cube.
 The visualization above the third order becomes rather complicated.
 On the other hand, algebraic descriptions of operations on higher-order tensors involve (multiple) summations making practical calculations difficult to follow.
 In this paper we discuss and propose representations of fourth-order tensors for better applicability both in geometric and algebraic aspect.

 Furthermore, an important field in tensor algebra is related to the definition of the inverse of a tensor.
-In solid mechanics the relationship between the stiffness and compliance tensors of general Hooke's law bears importance.
-In numerical computations the said tensors are in most cases represented by 6×6 matrices, the stiffness and compliance matrices of Hooke's law, and operations are performed by using matrix algebra.
-It makes room for possible confusion of inverse matrices and inverse tensors, e.g. in [4].
+In solid mechanics the relationship between the stiffness and compliance tensors of the general Hooke's law bears importance.
+In numerical computations the said tensors are in most cases represented by 6-by-6 matrices, the stiffness and compliance matrices of Hooke's law, and operations are performed by using matrix algebra.
+It makes room for possible confusion of inverse matrices and inverse tensors, e.g. in [3].
 We discuss the definition of the identity tensor and the inverse tensor with respect to the symmetry properties of the tensor.

-2. Representations
+2. REPRESENTATIONS